atscott/angular/TYPED_ROUTER_CONTEXT_FULL_HISTORY.md

     -   It requires an `initialValue` to be passed to `toSignal` to ensure the signal has a non-nullable type from the start.

 2.  **`injectTypedRoute` Function:**
-    -   A new injection function, `injectTypedRoute(route: TRoute)`, was introduced as the public API.
+    -   A new injection function, `injectTypedRoute(path: string)`, was introduced as the public API.
     -   It injects the standard `ActivatedRoute`.
     -   It instantiates the `TypedActivatedRoute` wrapper.
     -   **Memoization:** To ensure that the same wrapper instance is returned for the same `ActivatedRoute` instance, the wrapper is cached on the `ActivatedRoute` instance itself using a private property (`_typedRoute`).
 This prevents re-computation and ensures that signals are not recreated unnecessarily.